 How to Serve Your Customers Safely While Embracing Social Distancing

-Those dependable customers you were serving just a few months ago: They may have become different people with completely different feelings and needs.
+Those dependable customers you were serving months ago: They may have become different people with completely different feelings and needs.
 Many may be more cautious — and may need reassurance — to do business with you.
 If you get it right, it could have a positive impact on your business’s reputation and bottom line — now and long into the future.

 Here are some tips on how to help make your customers feel safe and welcome as you serve them digitally or at a safe distance.

 Understand That Each Person Is Different

 No two people have experienced the COVID-19 pandemic in the same way.
 Some have been sick, or have lost relatives and friends.
 Some may have not been affected very much at all by it, only experiencing the health crisis through the news.
 Others may be living in fear that they could contract the virus.

 That’s why it’s critical to develop a response that considers all types of people across many circumstances.
 You should think about both your digital and in-person responses.
 Make sure your digital communications are sensitive to the experiences and perspectives of your customers — they may be choosing to interact digitally because they are not yet ready to connect with you in person.